 2. We are spreading visitors over time

-Visitors must purchase a ticket in advance via our website, or by telephone, and reserve a time slot.
+Visitors are advised to purchase a ticket in advance via our website, or by telephone, and reserve a time slot.
 A time slot is the time at which you may enter the museum.
-You will have 30 minutes from the start of your time slot to enter the museum.
-If you have a starting time of 10:00, for example, you will be able to enter between 10:00 and 10:30.
-This 30 minute period gives visitors some flexibility, and should also ensure that they do not all arrive at once, thus preventing too many people from gathering at the entrance.
+You will have15 minutes from the start of your time slot to enter the museum.
+If you have a starting time of 10:00, for example, you will be able to enter between 10:00 and 10:15.
+This 15 minute period gives visitors some flexibility, and should also ensure that they do not all arrive at once, thus preventing too many people from gathering at the entrance.
 Working with time slots allows us to ensure that there are not too many people in the museum, and that they can maintain the required distance from each other.
-After you have entered the museum, you will have two hours for your visit.
-This too ensures that we do not have too many people in the museum at any one time.
-Our routes have been laid out in such a way that they take approximately two hours to complete.
-However, please be aware of how long you have been in the building; our staff may also remind you.

 3. We are spreading visitors over the space available

 We are also spreading visitors as much as possible over the space available.
 Fortunately, the size of Kunstmuseum Den Haag means this is perfectly possible.

 We are not permitting group visits at present, so no guided tours are available, and there are no school visits.
 Our educational programmes, including the Child and Family Workshops, have been suspended for the time being.
 You may only visit the museum as a group if you all belong to the same household (family, partners, housemates).
 Time slots may not be booked for groups.
 If you form a group after entering the museum, you will be asked to leave the building.

 5. Our staff are there to help you